yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 Benny Pinkas
 and Omer Berkman.
-The current protocol is but a distant relative of the original Oreo protocol, and any errors are the draft author's alone.
+The current protocol is but a distant relative of the original Oreo protocol, and any errors are the draft authors' alone.

-I would like to thank Dave Garrett, Daniel Kahn Gillmor and Yoav Nir for their comments on this draft.
+We would like to thank Dave Garrett, Daniel Kahn Gillmor and Yoav Nir for their comments on this draft.
 Special thanks to Craig Francis for contributing the HPKP deployment script, and to Ralph Holz for several fruitful discussions.